Raimeeab/Employee-Tracker/README.md

 <a name="description"></a>
 ## 📝 Description
 A command line Content Management System (CMS) interface that allows users to interact with and manipulate information sorted in a database.
 The aim of this project is to demonstrate my understanding of MySQL as well as improve my knowledge of Inquirer and node.js.
+I was also able to understand how relational databases operate and how to provide an intuitive way to store and access structured information to improve scalability, simplicity and data accuracy.

 ![app-demo]()